Wholesale Inventories

 The Bottom Line

-Wholesale inventories are a critical dashboard light for the economy.
-They reveal the balance between what we make and what we buy.
-By tracking the ebb and flow of goods in the nation's warehouses, investors can spot turning points in the business cycle months before they show up in unemployment or GDP figures.
-A healthy economy sees inventories grow in tandem with sales; a troubled one sees inventories swell while sales stall.
-Watching the Inventory-to-Sales ratio provides a clear, mathematical signal of where the manufacturing sector—and the broader economy—is headed next.
+Wholesale inventories serve as a critical and sensitive dashboard light for the global economy, revealing the delicate balance between what we manufacture and what we actually buy.
+By tracking the ebb and flow of goods in the nation's warehouses, investors and economists can spot significant turning points in the business cycle months before they show up in broader metrics like unemployment or official GDP figures.
+A healthy, growing economy typically sees inventories expand in tandem with rising sales; however, a troubled economy often sees inventories swell while sales begin to stall.
+Watching the Inventory-to-Sales ratio provides a clear, mathematical signal of where the manufacturing sector—and by extension, the broader global economy—is headed next.
+In an era of increasing supply chain complexity and high-speed logistics, the ability to interpret these inventory trends is more important than ever for making informed investment decisions across all asset classes, from stocks and bonds to commodities.

 At a Glance